chrisvizes/chrisvizes.github.io/_posts/2025-05-01-animate-excalidraw.md

 ![demo-claymate](/assets/img/excalidraw-animate/84717128-eedfbf80-afaf-11ea-82e4-d4c601136b9a.gif)

 You don't get the lovely transitions of the previous tool, but you can have more control over each frame.
 This seems useful where you need a bit more control, without having to open up a video editor.

+## In retrospect, ScreenToGif is still king

+Screen2Gif is a screen-record-to-gif tool, with some great features.
+There's more control than you have with these tools and I can't get them to work well for me.